pvernier/pykobo/README.md

 ```
 #### Note
-* For questions of type `select_multiple` the different answers are separted by a '|'.
+* For questions of type `select_multiple` the different answers are separated by a '|'.

 * If a form contains `n` columns with the same label, a suffix `(1)` to `(n)` will be added to each of the column.